About Rohan Watson — Counsellor & Coach

 Rohan Watson is a member of the Australian Counselling Association and a general member of the International Association of Applied Neuroscience.
-He holds qualifications in Psychology, Counselling and Education from Monash University and the University of Southern Queensland.
-Rohan is currently researching a Master’s thesis focusing on early intervention mental wellbeing in SMEs.
+He holds qualifications in Psychology, Counselling and Education from Monash University and USQ including a Master of Counselling (Advanced Practice) degree awarded with Distinction.

-As a Psychotherapist, Counsellor and Mental Health Researcher, Rohan is dedicated to helping unlock the potential in people to live healthier, happier and more purposeful.
+As a Psychotherapist, Counsellor and Mental Health Researcher, Rohan helps unlock the potential in people to live healthier, happier and more purposeful.
 Rohan is genuinely caring, and offers clients a private, professional and safe counselling setting.
 His focus is on providing genuine support and real solutions for achieving positive and transformational outcomes for clients.

-Rohan is experienced in supporting people from all walks and seasons of life and has a proactive track-record of serving his community.
-This includes programs coaching and mentoring many adolescents and young adults from challenging backgrounds.
+Rohan helps people from all walks and seasons of life.
+He has a proactive track-record of serving his community which has included coaching and mentoring many adolescents and young adults from challenging backgrounds.
 As well, he’s supported delivery of counselling services for a not-for-profit organisation caring for persons with cancer and their families.

-Rohan also provides professional psychotherapy services to employees at all levels nationally through EAP based services.
-As well, he has a special interest in delivering online mental wellness life-skills programs.
+Rohan delivers professional psychotherapy services to employees at all levels nationally through EAP based services.
+He is also a highly sought-after Marriage Counsellor and Relationship Therapist.